Kaung-H-Hein/CIFAR100_ImageClassification/README.md

 - Training: The model was trained over 20 epochs, with the loss and accuracy being computed at the end of each epoch.
 - Testing: After each epoch, the model's performance was evaluated on the test set to assess its ability to generalise to unseen data.

-Results were summarised, and a confusion matrix was generated for error analysis.
+Results were summarised for error analysis.
 This approach effectively showcased the neural network's ability to classify images by learning feature representations with a straightforward architecture.

 ## 3. Convolutional Neural Network (CNN) Approach